Grant for Multiannual Programming of Art Platforms

 For whom and for what?

-The Grant for Multiannual Programming of Art Platforms is intended for platforms such as presentation institutions with programmes that contribute to the development of the discussion on contemporary visual art.
+The Grant for Multiannual Programming of Art Platforms is intended for platforms such as presentation institutions and magazines with programmes of one to maximum three years that contribute to the development of the discussion on contemporary visual art.
 The grant is intended for a series of factually related activities focused on presentation, experiment, opinion and debate, such as exhibitions, debates and lectures.

 The aim of the grant is to encourage platforms to show contemporary art to the public in an inspiring way by contributing to programmes that express relevant developments in the field of contemporary art in an appealing manner.